BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 Once your BITalino is turned on, pair the device with your computer via the Bluetooth device manager using the PIN `1234` (this is a one-time process).
 Your device will be named `BITalino-XX-XX`, with `XX-XX` being the last four hex digits of your devices' MAC address.

-**IMPORTANT NOTE:** The MAC address is the sequence `XX:XX:XX:XX:XX:XX` found on the label on the back of the devices' BT block or on the back of the cardboard packaging where the device is shipped.
+**IMPORTANT NOTE:** The MAC address is the sequence `XX:XX:XX:XX:XX:XX` found on the label on the back of the devices' BT block and / or on the back of the cardboard packaging where the device is shipped.

 The following steps should guide you through to a first glimpse of your signals in real-time: